Paul1nh0/jsh/README.txt

 this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).

-to use on macos you would have to download an asan build of the browser and set it as the defult browser. for js engine fuzzing directly its not needed..
+to use on macos (or linux) you would have to run the program as such (exampled here is dom fuzzing for chromium):

+python run.py Chromium /fullpath/to/asan/directory

+or for js:

+python run.py d8 /fullpath/to/asan/directory

+for js engine fuzzing directly its not needed..

 the /mutation directory is my own js mutator, its not docummented but you can read the code to